appsinacup/godot-rapier-physics-docs/docs/documentation/determinism.md

 # Determinism

-This plugin is deterministic in all variants, even the faster variant (parallel).
+This plugin is deterministic.
 Determinism in this context means that if the exact same initial conditions are met, the **Physics State** will be exactly the same.

 :::note Articles